We like to say the COVID-19 pandemic threw businesses into an unfamiliar world – one where most employees work remotely. But this is not true.

 Since all the employees will be using remote connections and devices to meet in a virtual setting, it’s the company’s job to create a solid framework that doesn’t allow anyone snooping around.

-This means using encrypted communication channels (such as a VPN service), clean devices (usually provided by the company), and only whitelisted addresses.
+This means using encrypted communication channels (such as a VPN service or a client portal), clean devices (usually provided by the company), and only whitelisted addresses.
 It also means educating the staff on how to handle sensitive information, how to share files, and why it’s crucial to use and respect access rules.

 We would also recommend offering access to cyber-security courses for anyone in charge of the network and maintenance, especially if you don’t have enough tech specialists in charge.
 In addition, it’s a great idea to set a dedicated forum for all employees where you can discuss matters pertaining to security issues and more.